Welcome to today's edition of the Rush 24-7 podcast.

 I will double down and I will triple down.

-But I just want to the reason why I want what I'd like to say is that what is not known about this is not a boycott.
+But I just want to, the reason why I want what I'd like to say is that what is not known about this is not a boycott.

-That is a polite term for an organized terrorist activity that's that that is descending on people, on businesses of advertising a web on Rush, and it's part of the larger war on business in America today.
+That is a polite term for an organized terrorist activity that is descending on people, on businesses that are advertising on Rush.

 Part of a larger war on American business today.